Data and ETL Design Guidelines

-It should be possible to run the ETL process on each data source independently, and with any combination of data sources included.
+It should be possible to run the ETL process on each data source independently and with any combination of data sources included.
 This allows users to include only the data need.
-In some cases like the EIA 860 and EIA 923 data, two data sources may be so intertwined that keeping them separate doesn’t really make sense, but that should be the exception, not the rule.
+In some cases, like the EIA 860 and EIA 923 data, two data sources may be so intertwined that keeping them separate doesn’t really make sense.
+This should be the exception, however, not the rule.

-Our goal is that users should be able to run the ETL process on a decent laptop.
-However, some of the utility datasets are hundreds of gigabytes in size (e.g. EPA CEMS, FERC EQR, ISO/RTO LMP).
+Our goal is for users to be able to run the ETL process on a decent laptop.
+However, some of the utility datasets are hundreds of gigabytes in size (e.g. EPA CEMS Hourly, FERC EQR).
 Many users will not need to use the entire dataset for the work they are doing.
-Allow them to pull in only certain years, or certain states, or other sensible partitions of the data if need be, so that they don’t run out of memory or disk space, or have to wait hours while data they don’t need is being processed.
+Partitioning the data allows them to pull in only certain years, certain states, or other sensible partitions of the data so that they don’t run out of memory or disk space or have to wait hours while data they don’t need is being processed.

 There are only two hard problems in computer science: caching, naming things, and off-by-one errors.